williamrjackson/UnityScriptingUtilities/README.md

 ## WeightedElements
 Also includes a Weighted Random Object class (demonstrated on the right in the gif above).

 Contains a collection of objects with an int representing its weight.
 Higher weights are more likely for selection When `weightedElements.GetRandom()` is called.

+Can also be initialized with a source `List<T>` and an `AnimationCurve` representing the desired weights.

 ```C#
 public Transform weight10;